 We reserve the right to update, amend and/or change this Agreement at any time in our sole discretion and without notice.
 Updates to this Agreement will be posted here.
 Amendments will take effect immediately upon us posting the updated Agreement on our Services.
 You are encouraged to revisit this Agreement from time to time to review any changes that have been made.
 The date on which this Agreement was last updated will be noted immediately above this Agreement.
 Your continued access and use of our Services following the posting of any such changes shall automatically be deemed your acceptance of all changes.

 You acknowledge that we may be irreparably damaged if this Agreement is not specifically enforced, and damages at law would be an inadequate remedy.
 Therefore, in the event of a breach or threatened breach of any provision of this Agreement by you, we shall be entitled, in addition to all rights and remedies, to an injunction restraining such breach or threatened breach, without being required to show any actual damage or to post an injunction bond, and/or to a decree for specific performance of the provisions of this Agreement.
-For purposes of this Section, you agree that any action or proceeding regarding such injunction restraining such breach or threatened breach shall be brought in the courts of record of New York County, New York, or the United States District Court, Southern District of New York, Borough of Manhattan.
+For purposes of this Section, you agree that any action or proceeding regarding such injunction restraining such breach or threatened breach shall be brought in the courts of record of Lancaster County, South Carolina, or the United States District Court, District of South Carolina.
 You consent to the jurisdiction of such court and waive any objection to the laying of venue of any such action or proceeding in such court.
 You agree that service of any court paper may be effected on such party by mail or in such other manner as may be provided under applicable laws, rules of procedure or local rules.

 You and we agree that any claim or dispute at law or equity that has arisen or may arise between us relating in any way to or arising out of this or previous versions of this Agreement, your use of or access to the Services will be resolved in accordance with the provisions set forth in this Legal Disputes section.
 Please read this section carefully.
 It affects your rights and will have a substantial impact on how claims you and we have against each other are resolved.

-You agree that the laws of the State of New York, without regard to principles of conflict of laws, will govern this Agreement and any claim or dispute that has arisen or may arise between you and us, except as otherwise stated in this Agreement.
+You agree that the laws of the State of South Carolina, without regard to principles of conflict of laws, will govern this Agreement and any claim or dispute that has arisen or may arise between you and us, except as otherwise stated in this Agreement.